StreamlabsSupport/Streamlabs-Desktop/README.md

 ## Unable to connect Streamlabs Mobile App Remote Control to Streamlabs OBS

+Berfore tying the steps below, simply try going int slobs > settings > Remote Control > Click to Show > Show Details > Generate New.
+After doing that, simply restart your computer and it should work as expected.
+Else try the solutions below.

 1. Install the latest Streamlabs Mobile App from the [Google Play Store](https://play.google.com/store/apps/details?id=com.streamlabs)
 2. Connect your device to the same local network Streamlabs OBS is on.
 3. Allow Streamlabs OBS through firewall.